doc4d/4d-web-studio/docs/events.md

 4. Select the **Input** component and attach an **onchange** event to it.
 The event must call the search function and update the datasource `student` previously created:

 ![search](img/search-event.png)

+## 4D class functions and project methods

+## ORDA Classes

+The flow of data in the studio is handled through data model classes.
+See [ORDA classes](https://developer.4d.com/docs/en/ORDA/ordaClasses.html) for more information.

+## 4D classes

+Some classes available only in the studio allow you to set the behavior of your components.
+They are instantiated using 4D commands.

+For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../API/web-form-editor/WebFormItemClass.md).

+## Using project methods

+We recommend using class functions over methods, but you can still use your project methods as REST functions in the studio.

+To be used in 4D Web Studio, project methods must be defined as Datastore, Dataclass, Entity or Entity selection class functions.

+To check if a method is available as REST function:
+1. In the Explorer of your 4D application, **right-click a project method** > **Edit Properties...** to open the Method Properties dialog.
+2. Check that the **REST Server** option is checked.

+Selecting **Scope** > **Catalog** designates the project method as a function of the Datastore class.
+No table (dataclass) is assigned in this case.

+## Events on datasources

+You can attach an event to a datasource to perform an action when the datasource is updated on the client side.